quangthangisme/tp/docs/DeveloperGuide.md

 **MSS**
 1. User <u>finds all contacts associated with an event (UC:25)</u>.
-2. User <u>finds all contacts (UC:3)</u>.
-3. User requests to log a contact as having attended for an event by event index and contact index.
+2. User requests to log a contact as having attended for an event by event index and contact index.
-4. TC marks the contact as attended.
+3. TC marks the contact as attended.
-5. TC displays a confirmation message.
+4. TC displays a confirmation message.

 **Extensions**
 * 3a.
 The given event index is not a positive integer.